rywible/wrela6/docs/design/compiler-pipeline-design.md

 ```

 The UEFI platform primitive catalog should start with the firmware operations
-the default stdlib and image entry need, such as console output, boot-services
+the selected stdlib source root and image entry need, such as console output,
-memory allocation, memory-map retrieval, event/timer operations, and
+boot-services memory allocation, memory-map retrieval, event/timer operations,
-exit-boot-services.
-Each primitive entry records the source signature it
+watchdog control, and exit-boot-services.
+Each primitive entry records the
-certifies, required facts, consumed and produced capabilities, effects, ABI
+source signature it certifies, required facts, consumed and produced
-shape, and lowering rule.
+capabilities, effects, ABI shape, and lowering rule.

 The UEFI compiler-runtime catalog should start with compiler-owned helpers for
+panic/abort, status conversion, firmware string materialization,
-panic/abort, coroutine/yield machinery, validated-buffer helper reads,
+validated-buffer helper reads, and entry-capability initialization.
+Coroutine,
-entry-capability initialization, and move-ring or cross-core transfer machinery
-when those language features lower to helper code instead of direct inline
-instructions.
+move-ring, cross-core transfer, and UEFI MP Services support are not v1
+behavior; they require a separate UEFI execution-model design before any helper
+is enabled.

 ## Implementation Sequence